broughtj/Fin6470/Syllabus/FIN6470-Syllabus.md

 * [The Economic Function of Futures Markets][Williams] by Jeffrey Williams (entirely mind-bending perspective)

+There will be many additional readings from academic articles assigned throughout the semester. __This course is reading intensive so please be prepared to read thoroughly and discuss the readings__.

 ### Methods of Teaching and Learning

-This course will be taught as a graduate seminar-style course.
+This course will be taught as a graduate seminar style course.
 That means that your participation is crucial.
 You will get out of the course what you individually and collectively put in.

 I will use the Socratic method as much as feasible during class sections.
+I will aso present standard chalk-and-talk style lectures for background material, but here too I will employ the Socratic method.

+___Your preparation and participation is absolutely essential!___

 ### Assessment